 When the ship is in port, Mercy Ships also engages local volunteers from the host nation to help with various roles, including translation, driving, cooking, and cleaning.
 Recruitment for these “national crew” positions happens locally in the three to four months before the ship arrives.
 For more information about when a ship may be visiting your country, stay tuned on mercyships.africa.

-For 2023 and 2024, Mercy Ships will be serving in Sierra Leone (August 2023 to June 2024) and Madagascar (February to December 2024).
+Mercy Ships will be serving in Sierra Leone (until June 2024, and again beginning in August 2024) and Madagascar (February to December 2024).
 We can only consider patient referrals in the countries where we are currently serving.
 Mercy Ships works with the government and Ministry of Health in those host nations to make the population aware of opportunities.
 If you live in those countries, stay tuned for information from local news and government sources.

 Mercy Ships provides: